Approachability in unknown games: Online learning meets multi-objective optimization: A general class of ambitious enough target functions

-for all $m \in K$, where the supremum is over all finite convex decompositions of $m$ as elements of $K$ (i.e., the $\lambda_i$ factors are nonnegative and sum up to $1$).
-By a theorem by Fenchel and Bunt (see~\citealp[Theorem~1.3.7]{ConvexAna}) we could actually impose that $1 \leq N \leq dA+1$.
-In general, $\cav[\varphi^\star]$ is not continuous; it however is so when, e.g., $K$ is a polytope.
+for all $m \in \cK$, where the supremum is over all finite convex decompositions of $m$ as elements of $\cK$ (i.e., the $m_i$ belong to $\cK$ and the $\lambda_i$ factors are nonnegative and sum up to $1$).
+By a theorem of Fenchel and Bunt (see~\citealp[Theorem~1.3.7]{ConvexAna}) we could actually further impose that $1 \leq N \leq dA+1$.
+In general, $\cav[\varphi^\star]$ is not continuous; it is however so when, e.g., $\cK$ is a polytope.